Driftfusion: An open source code for simulating ordered semiconductor devices with mixed ionic-electronic conducting materials in one-dimension: General overview of

 \subsection{Licensing information}

-The front end code of \df\ has been made open-source under the GNU General Public License v3.0 in order to accelerate the rate of development of perovskite and other mixed ionic-electronic conducting material-based technologies.\cite{Calado2017} It is important to note, however, that \df\ presently uses MATLAB's Partial Differential Equation solver for Parabolic and Elliptic equations (\texttt{pdepe}), licensed under the MathWorks, Inc. Software License Agreement, which strictly prohibits modification and distribution.
-If you use \df\ please consider giving back to the project by providing feedback or contributing to its continued development and dissemination.
+The front end code of \df\ has been made open-source under the GNU Affero General Public License v3.0 in order to accelerate the rate of development and expand our collective knowledge of mixed ionic-electronic conducting devices.\cite{Calado2017} It is important to note, however, that \df\ currently uses \texttt{MATLAB}'s Partial Differential Equation solver for Parabolic and Elliptic equations (\texttt{pdepe}), licensed under the MathWorks, Inc. Software License Agreement, which strictly prohibits modification and distribution.
+If you use \df\ please consider giving back to the project by providing feedback and/or contributing to its continued development and dissemination.